jessepav/libgdx-wiki-old/Dependency-management-with-Gradle.md

 * [Declare your dependencies](http://www.gradle.org/docs/current/userguide/dependency_management.html#sec:how_to_declare_your_dependencies)

 ### Guide to build.gradle
 Gradle projects are managed by `build.gradle` files in their root directory.
-If you have used the gdx-setup.jar to build your libgdx project you will notice the structure: [Structure Example](https://github.com/libgdx/libgdx/wiki/Project-Setup-Gradle#project-layout)
+If you have used the gdx-setup.jar to build your libGDX project you will notice the structure: [Structure Example](https://github.com/libgdx/libgdx/wiki/Project-Setup-Gradle#project-layout)

 The root directory, and each sub directory contains a `build.gradle` file, for clarity we will define the dependencies in the root directory's `build.gradle` file.
 (Note it can be done in each of the `build.gradle` scripts in the sub directories, it is just cleaner and easier to follow when it is handled all in one place)